inform-us/requirements_specifications/rules/Delirium CAM-ICU.md

 ### RASS
 - clinical guideline recommended charting frequency for RASS differs depending on time of day
 - in line with other documentation we add a 15 minute to the validity of the documented score to allow for clinical leeway

 ### RASS generate 1-hour epochs
-1) RASS scores documented between 06:00 - 21.59 have a 75 minute validity
+1) RASS scores documented between 06:00 - 21.59 is valid for 75 minute
+2) RASS scores documented between 22:00 - 05:59 is valid 04:15 hh:mm
+3) Using score d_t stamp and above validty generate 1-hour epoch

+### CAM-ICU
 1) For eligible patients, the CAM-ICU metric should be documented once per 12-hour shift
 2) 12-hour shifts are defined as 08:00-19:59 (day shift) and 20:00-07:59 (night shift)
 3) Every CAM-ICU score set on a day shift (between 08:00-19:59) is valid until 19:59 hours or until a subsequent score is documented.